 Other people, as the hospitals and doctors get under pressure, introduce a lot of waste and folly, and some of the pharmaceutical companies’ behavior is totally outrageous.

-Have some basic diabetes drug and try and charge someone ten thousand a month or something is ridiculous.
+Having some basic diabetes drug and trying to charge someone ten thousand a month or something is ridiculous.
 And I even go further, I think it’s evil.
 I think that the system should be changed and I think it will be changed.
 I think there’s too much wretched excess in the medical system.

 The really sad part of it is that the people who are doing it have no conscious malevolence.
 They’re not people who decided to do murders and maimings to make money.
 They think it’s good for the patients what they’re doing.

-We have a whole industry that try to make things payment things opaque so they can try and take advantage of people.
+We have a whole industry that tries to make things payment things opaque so they can try and take advantage of people.
 And they think it’s free enterprise.
 I think it’s stealing.

 Charlie Munger: Well, it’s obvious that deferred gratifiers do better over the long pull than these impulsive children that have to spend money on Rolex watches and some other folly.
 Not that I’m picking Rolex any worse than a Phillipe or something.